 1909 – Mary White Ovington and Ida Wells Barnett helped found the National Association for the Advancement of Colored People (NAACP).

 In New York, shirtwaist workers go on strike.
 The International Ladies’ Garment Workers’ Union (ILGWU) and the Women’s Trade Union League (WTUL) work together to support the strike.

 1910 – Washington state grants women the right to vote.

 1911 – California grants women the right to vote.

 1912 – Kansas, Oregon, and Arizona grant women the right to vote.

-Juliette Gordon Low founds the Girl Guides (later Girl Scouts) in the United States.
+Juliette Gordon Low founded the Girl Guides (later Girl Scouts) in the United States.
 By 1927 there will be a troop in every state.

-1913 – In Washington, D.C., Alice Paul and the National American Woman Suffrage Association organize a huge march on the Capitol the day before President Woodrow Wilson’s inauguration.
+1913 – In Washington, D.C., Alice Paul and the National American Woman Suffrage Association organized a huge march on the Capitol the day before President Woodrow Wilson’s inauguration.

-1914 – Aggressive activists split from NAWSA and form the Congressional Union, which becomes the National Women’s Party in 1916.
+1914 – Aggressive activists split from NAWSA and formed the Congressional Union, which became the National Women’s Party in 1916.

 American activist Margaret Sanger is indicted under the Comstock Act for distributing a birth control pamphlet titled Family Limitation.